micha/resty/README.markdown

 Errors and Output
 =================

+For successful 2xx responses, the response body is printed on stdout.
+You can pipe the output to stuff, process it, and then pipe it back to resty, if you want.

 For responses other than 2xx most HTTP servers will include HTML in the response body describing what went wrong.
 Resty will process the HTML with `html2text` (if available), and dump it to stderr.
 If the response was not